 Using the Classic Editor Instead of Gutenberg

 Now that you have the Classic Editor plugin installed, you can enable it for all users or allow them to choose the editor they want.
-We will now show you how select the Classic Editor in your WordPress Dashboard.
+We will now show you how to select the Classic Editor in your WordPress Dashboard.

 - In your WordPress Dashboard go to Settings, then Writing.

-Next to “Default editor for all users” choose what editor you want your contributors to have.
+- Next to “Default editor for all users” choose what editor you want your contributors to have.
 Options are Classic Editor and Block Editor.

-Choose if you want to “Allow users to switch editors.”
+- Choose if you want to “Allow users to switch editors.”

-If you let users switch editors, they will see options to “Edit (Block Editor)” or “Edit (Classic Editor)” when accessing Pages or Posts.
+- If you let users switch editors, they will see options to “Edit (Block Editor)” or “Edit (Classic Editor)” when accessing Pages or Posts.

 - Click the Save Changes button.
 You are finished when you see a “Settings Saves” message.